AI & Emerging Advanced Updated 2026-03-22

 Explainable AI (XAI) is a field focused on making AI and machine learning model decisions transparent and interpretable to humans, rather than treating them as black boxes.

-Most modern AI models — especially deep learning systems — are incredibly complex.
+Most modern AI models.
+Especially deep learning systems.
+Are incredibly complex.
 A neural network with millions of parameters might classify an image correctly or recommend a product, but it can’t tell you why it made that choice.
 XAI techniques crack open the black box and provide human-readable explanations.

 This matters more now than ever.
 The EU AI Act requires explainability for high-risk AI systems.
 And according to IBM’s 2024 Global AI Adoption Index, 74% of enterprises cited explainability as a major barrier to AI adoption.
-If people don’t trust the model’s decisions, they won’t use it — no matter how accurate it is.
+If people don’t trust the model’s decisions, they won’t use it.
+No matter how accurate it is.

 Why Does Explainable AI (XAI) Matter?